sugarlabs/www/README.md

     window.location.href = "/yourUrl";
   </script>
  ```
+   * If the URL is "https://sugarlabs.org/my/target/link.html" then the path "/my/target/link" is yourUrl.
    * This part uses Javascript to immediately set the `window.location.href` to `/yourUrl`, redirecting the user.

 3. **Non-Javascript fallback:**